Snitzle/My-Home-Hub/README.md

 - Add a Contents section where things that we own can be uploaded in even of fire for theft
 - Add logic to complete Jobs
 - Write reports for Rosh
+- Add a contents section where you can upload information about what you own
+- Add an insurance section
+- Add a warranties section to the contents
+- Misc section for rooms to store information about light bulb screw types and wattage
+- Add a mode for Shared Domicile. not just renting, mortgage and leasing.
+Ask Jeni about this
+- Fix not being able to update property information
+- If there are no services, show the service date for the same date as the install date for this year.
+If late make it red
+- Allow multiple users to have the same properties

+Boiler Services

+- Date
+- Just an image upload

+Bin Days

+- Add a Bin

+Bin

+- Name
+- Colour
+- Pick up date
+- How often does it recur

 ### To Create